Ajhaa/kubernetescourse/notes.md

 Why a port in deployment for postgres

+DELETE FIRST, THEN CHANGE FILES!!11!1!!

+same mount point as postgres volume fails

+BE patient with ingress in google cloud

 ### Nit
 - an context -> a context
 - which container / which containers